20 Plant Based Snacks Your Kids Will Love

 Do the kids want this vegan snack bar alternative daily?

 You learn from testing recipes.
-So to cut back on the sugar, tweak the recipe by reducing the sugar further and increase the dried fruit proportionately for a delicious healthy version of a vegan granola bar.
+So to cut back on the sugar, tweak the recipe by reducing the sugar further and increase the dried fruit proportionately for a deliciously healthy version of a vegan granola bar.

 140g of vegan spread